DenchiSoft/VTubeStudio/README.md

 }
 ```

 This may fail and return an error if the app is currently in a state where no model can be loaded.
 This includes having config windows open or a model load operation currently already being in progress.
-There is also a 2 second cooldown for this requests.
+There is also a global 2 second cooldown for this requests.

 ## Requesting list of hotkeys available in the currently loaded VTS model